Luch-5A [ISS Reshetnev]

 Each data relay satellite is capable of orienting its high-precision antennas towards low-flying space objects so as to “catch” and “track” them along their trajectories.
 Moreover, each of the two user antennas is capable of tracking its “own” low-flying space object.
 One antenna will operate in the Ku-band, the other – in the S-band, with the Ku-band channel capacity at 150 Mbit/s and the S-band channel capacity at up to 5 Mbit/s.

-The Luch-5A spacecraft is also intended to receive COSPAS/SARSAT signals in the P-band and relay them in the L-band to the ground data receiving points.
-In addition, Luch-5A will allow collection and transmission of the Planet-S System hydrometeorological data.
+The Luch-5A and -5V spacecrafts are also intended to receive COSPAS/SARSAT signals in the P-band and relay them in the L-band to the ground data receiving points.
+In addition, both will allow collection and transmission of the Planet-S System hydrometeorological data.

 |Type / Application:||Communications / Relay|